chipsalliance/chisel/docs/src/main/tut/chisel3/memories.md

   })

   val mem = SyncReadMem(1024, UInt(width.W))
-  // Create one write port and one read port. mem.write(io.addr, io.dataIn) io.dataOut := mem.read(io.addr, io.enable)
+  // Create one write port and one read port mem.write(io.addr, io.dataIn) io.dataOut := mem.read(io.addr, io.enable)
 }
 ```

 Below is an example waveform of the one write port/one read port `SyncReadMem` with [masks](#masks).
 Note that the signal names will differ from the exact wire names generated for the `SyncReadMem`.
+With masking, it is also possible that multiple RTL arrays will be generated with the behavior below.
 ![read/write ports example waveform](https://svg.wavedrom.com/github/freechipsproject/www.chisel-lang.org/seqmem-update/docs/src/main/tut/chisel3/memories_waveforms/smem_read_write.json)

 #### Single-ported